JannisX11/blockbench.net/content/api/actions.md

 ## Tool

-Toggles are actions that toggle a value when clicked.
-Toggles inherit all properties and methods from Action.
+Tools are types of actions that can be selected to change how the user can interact with the model.
+Tools inherit all properties and methods from Action.

 ### new Tool(id, data)
+* `id: string` ID of the action, in snake_case
 * `data` Object
 	* <code>[<a href="#baritem">...</a>]</code> Properties inherited from BarItem
 	* `icon`